lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 I am partial to three main explanations for this incumbency bonus:

-Firstly, the PAP's political dominance may give it a recruiting advantage (as minister-calibre candidates tend not to want to risk their careers).
+Firstly, the PAP's political dominance may give it a recruiting advantage (as minister-calibre candidates may not want to risk their careers on joining Opposition).

 Secondly, the PAP's political longevity gives it an incumbency advantage.
 If two candidates are identical but one has been a minister for ten years and the other an Opposition MP for five, the former will be perceived as stronger by the electorate.

-The relative friendliness of state media to the PAP's interests can also give its candidates an incumbency advantage.
+Lastly, the relative friendliness of state media to the PAP's interests can also give its candidates an incumbency advantage.
 Whichever explanation you prefer, let's say that "strong" PAP candidates have strength 2 but "strong" Opposition candidates only 1.

 Now consider this game.